evgeniy-vashchuk/x-project/README.md

 # About

-X-Project - is starter template with basic tasks for development, which uses [Gulp](https://gulpjs.com) to compile SASS to CSS (with **SCSS** syntax), add vendor prefixes, group media queries, remove comments and minimise CSS, convert ES6 into ES5 using Babel, optimising images, [Browsersync](https://browsersync.io/) for live-reload while development, simple favicon generator and project archiving.
+X-Project - is starter template with basic tasks for development, which uses [Gulp](https://gulpjs.com) to compile SASS to CSS (with **SCSS** syntax), add vendor prefixes, group media queries, remove comments and minimise CSS, convert ES6 into ES5 using Babel, optimising images (with creating of webp versions and lazyloading), [Browsersync](https://browsersync.io/) for live-reload while development, favicon generator and project archiving.
 It includes the following libraries and frameworks (as a starting base):

 - jQuery
 - Bootstrap 5
+- Swiper
-- Font Awesome 5
+- Select2
+- Vanilla Lazyload
 - Icomoon
-- Tiny Slider 2

 ###### A few words about the structure: